DVS-Lab/istart-mid/README.md

 - Tracked folders and their contents:
   - `code`: analysis code
   - `templates`: fsf template files used for FSL analyses
+    - Activation models: Model 1 is standard Model 2 includes a regressor for the right eyeball from exploring possible cocerns about niquist ghosting
+    - PPI models: Psychophysiological interaction
   - `masks`: images used as masks, networks, and seed regions in analyses
   - `derivatives`: derivatives from analysis scripts, but only text files (re-run script to regenerate larger outputs)